We may earn commission from affiliate links →

 Becarac is a humorous type of folk song.
 Possessing a powerful voice, the singer performs at village parties in eastern Croatia; Slavonia, Srijem, and Baranja.
 Through song, the singers convey the community’s values and enable singers to express their own thoughts and feelings.

 Added to UNESCO’s list in 2011, the performances last as long as the singers’ creativity and energy can last.

 9. Festivity Of Saint Blaise, The Patron Of Dubrovnik

 This is one of Dubrovnik’s most important events and was inscribed in 2009 as one of Eastern Europe’s examples of cultural heritage by UNESCO.
 It was added to the list because of its uniqueness, importance to culture, and endurance over the years.
 This festival honors the city’s patron saint and has continued for a thousand years in Dubrovnik.

 The festival combines a celebration of St. Blaise through a ritual of blessings and prayers for the coming year and a parade of traditional songs and dances.
 The festival, which attracts both locals and international tourists, showcases folk costumes and traditional foods.

 10. Gingerbread Making From Northern Croatia

 In the Middle Ages, gingerbread cakes made in wooden molds were produced by many European monasteries; this craftsmanship reached a different level in Northern Croatia.
 The gingerbread in Croatia, called Licitars, was included on the list in 2010.

 The process of making licitars requires great skill.
 A standard recipe of sugar, flour, water, and baking powder is used for all.
 Still, the gingerbread is shaped, baked, dried, painted, and decorated with edible colors in a never-ending amount of varieties.

 Today gingerbread has become one of the most recognizable symbols of Croatian identity, especially in Zagreb.

 11. Spring Procession Of Ljelje/Kraljice (Queens) From Gorjani

-Performed in spring by the young girls from Gorjani, located in Slavonia, northeast Croatia, the sweet young girls sing from house-to-house in a procession.
-Included onto the UNESCO list in 2009, the original reasons for this procession are largely unknown; now, the local villagers view it as a wonderful showcase of the Croatian culture and the beauty and elegance of their children.
+Performed in spring by the young girls from Gorjani, located in Slavonia, northeast Croatia, the sweet young girls sing from house to house in a procession.
+Included onto the UNESCO list in 2009, the original reasons for this procession are largely unknown; now, the local villagers view it as a beautiful showcase of the Croatian culture and the beauty and elegance of their children.